IlyaGulya/setup-crowdin-cli/memory-bank/techContext.md

 - **@vercel/ncc**: For compiling Node.js modules into a single file
 - **Jest**: For testing the action
 - **Docker Buildx**: For building and pushing Docker images
+- **ASM**: Java bytecode manipulation library used by the AWT stripper
+- **Gradle**: Build tool for the AWT stripper

 ## Development Setup
 - Node.js environment for action development
 - GitHub repository for hosting the action
 - GitHub workflow for testing and releasing
 - Docker for building and testing container images
+- Java development environment for the AWT stripper

 ## Technical Constraints
 - Must follow GitHub Actions security best practices